redibox/core/README.md

 - [Extending via Hooks](/docs/creating-custom-hooks.md)
 - [Experimental Redis Client](/docs/experimental-client.md)

-#### Public User Hooks

-- None

-If you would like to publish your own hook and list it here see the [extending functionality via Hooks](/docs/creating-custom-hooks.md) documentation, once published submit a PR to list it on the readme here.

 ## Contributing

 Full contributing guidelines are to be written, however please ensure you follow these points when sending in PRs: